Greater Wood Rush

 A lush variety that is a compact mound of slender grassy green foliage in summer, then turning brown in cold climates in winter; great for naturalizing woodland areas or in containers for its arching foliage

-Greater Wood Rush features airy clusters of creamy white flowers rising above the foliage from late spring to mid summer.
+Greater Wood Rush is primarily valued in the garden for its cascading habit of growth.
+It features airy clusters of creamy white flowers rising above the foliage from late spring to mid summer.
 Its grassy leaves are green in color.
 The foliage often turns brown in fall.
-The fruit is not ornamentally significant.

 Greater Wood Rush is a dense herbaceous evergreen perennial with a shapely form and gracefully arching foliage.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.